JoeyTawadrous/Factly/README.md

-# Factly Open Source iOS App (Factly - Learn New Facts Every Day)
+# Factly Open Source iOS App (Learn New Facts Every Day)

 Learn something new on your train ride, coffee break or when you visit the loo!